 Aiello's, Isa's Pizza, and Charr an American Burger Bar

-All three of the restaurants owned by the Aiello family at 7th Street and Thunderbird Road are closed indefinitely.
+There is no reopening date for Charr as of this moment.
+The three restaurants are owned by the Aiello family which are located at 7th Street and Thunderbird Road.

 On June 25, the restaurant updated its Facebook page to say they will reopen on July 12, but they are unsure if it'll be take-out only or not.